 In the first stage of the analysis, the five indicators of news attraction were entered into a Latent Class Analysis (LCA).
 The correlations among the four variables are relatively strong (.34 < r < .72, p < .001 for all coefficients, see Table B1 online for a full correlation matrix), indicating that they may be empirical manifestations of a common underlying construct—that is, they arise from related dimensions of news attraction.
 To establish the best number of latent classes, we compared the fit statistics for models ranging from 2 to 5 classes, using the BIC as the primary criterion for model selection (lower BIC indicates better model fit).
 The BIC is generally better than G2 or χ2 for establishing model fit, as these statistics almost always decrease when the number of classes increases, regardless of concern for overfitting.
 Additionally, the BIC typically outperforms the AIC for model selection, as it presents a stronger penalty for adding parameters (i.e., classes).
 Based on these considerations, we selected the model with the lowest BIC, which has 4 latest classes (see Table B2 online).

 There are important qualitative differences among the four groups, which can be described according to differing response probabilities on the five criteria variables in the analysis.
 These probabilities are visualized in Figure 2.
-Respondents in the first latent class, which we have labeled the low-attraction group, are unlikely to perceive social media as news sources or to be categorize as interested in news or politics by Facebook’s algorithm.
+Respondents in the first latent class, which we have labeled the low-attraction group, are unlikely to perceive social media as news sources or to be categorized as interested in news or politics by Facebook’s algorithm.
 They are less likely than the other groups to follow accounts for news or report social news curation in the past week—the most probable response category on both of these variables is ‘1 = Never’ for both variables.
 There is a relatively normal probability distribution on self-reported interest, but this distribution actually skews lower than it does for the other groups.
 The low-attraction group is the second-largest latent class (n = 594); it makes up 38% of the sample and has a predicted probability of group membership of .40 (see Table B3 online).

 The second and third latent classes are somewhat similar in that they can be characterized as having ‘moderate’ levels of news attraction.
 However, they also differ in important ways.
 Although both groups are more likely than the low-attraction group to perceive social media as a news source and to be categorized by Facebook’s algorithm as interested, the probability of a ‘Yes’ score on both variables is considerably lower in the second group as compared to the third.
 Additionally, the most common response category on the other three criterion variables (self-reported interest, following news accounts, and social curation) is ‘3’ in the second group but ‘4’ in the third.
 Thus, while both groups display moderate levels of news attractiveness, respondents in the third group appear to be more motivated to attract the news than respondents in the second.
 Therefore, we have labeled the second group, which is larger (n = 805; 31%; predicted probability = .30), the moderate—unmotivated group and the third group, which is smaller (n = 416; 21%; predicted probability = .21), the moderate—motivated group.